Teacup-repo/Teacup/README.md

 # 👋 Hello, I'm Tanny
 <a href="https://www.linkedin.com/in/tanny-m-776a3898/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+I'm a passionate Master’s student in **Cybersecurity**, bringing over **8 years of experience leading digital transformation** across academia, legal, and enterprise environments.
+With a strong foundation in secure systems, threat analysis, and compliance, I’m now pivoting fully into **network defense and information security** — combining hands-on technical skills with strategy-driven thinking.

-I'm a passionate Master’s student specializing in **Cybersecurity** with a strong foundation in digital transformation, threat analysis, and secure systems.
-I thrive on solving complex problems, and I’m constantly exploring new ways to **protect, detect, and respond** in digital environments.
+I thrive on solving complex problems and continuously exploring new ways to **protect, detect, and respond** in digital environments.

 ---